warning Coming soon – PHH Mortgage is changing its name! right arrow

 Refer to the Fannie Mae Selling Guide for guidelines and requirements.

-Refer to the Freddie Mac Single-Family Seller/Servicer Guide for guidelines and requirements.
+Refer to the Freddie Mac Single-Family Client/Servicer Guide for guidelines and requirements.

 Refer to FHA 4000.1 Handbook, TOTAL Scorecard User Guide, and Mortgagee Letters for guidelines and requirements.